 One thing I cannot stress enough is how different Robert Plant’s voice sounded.
 It was so crystal clear that it was almost like I had never actually heard him sing before.

-This is a common phenomena with regard to audiophile headphones.
-It’s why people end up going deep down the rabbit hole while blowing all of their hard earned money and whoring street corners to make ends meet.
+This is a common phenomenon with regard to audiophile headphones.
+It’s why people end up going deep down the rabbit hole while blowing all of their hard-earned money and whoring street corners to make ends meet.